LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 So, after the validation, we can create the User with `role_id => 3`, which is the Simple User, according to our Seeder above.

 In the validation, we have that `Rule::in(2, 3)` hardcoded.
-You would probably agree that this `2, 3` isn't readable or understandable from the first glance to a new developer, as it's hard to remember which role is ID 2 or 3.
+You would probably agree that this `2, 3` isn't readable or understandable at the first glance to a new developer, as it's hard to remember which role is ID 2 or 3.
 Let's introduce a few constants inside a Role model.

 ```php
 class Role extends Model